szeke/karma-tcdl-tutorial/README.md

 1. Go to `localhost:8080`

-Follow the instructions in the Wiki.
+Follow the instructions in the Wiki: https://github.com/szeke/karma-tcdl-tutorial/wiki